Chucky-choo/social-network/README.md

-# in order to see all the functionality you need to log in to your account.
+# in order to see all the functionality you need to log in to my account.
 login / email: pkavulych@gmail.com

 password: dedafu47